Residents can help underserved populations through a new Global Health Elective

 Participating residents spend one to two weeks reading CT scans remotely from the hospitals.
 The CT scanners are a cornerstone of diagnosis and management for both centers.
 There are also opportunities for quality improvement projects, education, research, and supporting local tumor boards.

 In addition to providing support to the hospitals, the program is a fantastic learning opportunity for residents.
-Both hospitals provide treatment to underserved populations, and patients often have uncommon or advanced-stage diseases than residents may not have previously encountered.
+Both hospitals provide treatment to underserved populations, and patients often have uncommon or advanced-stage diseases that residents may not have previously encountered.
 This requires residents to consider the cases in a different light and evaluate management and treatment options that are often different than at UW.
 Residents may also need to conduct research to familiarize themselves with diseases that are uncommon in the US and seek second opinions for cases, pooling the subspeciality expertise that is offered throughout our department.

 Current resident Brody Brisk, MD completed the remote Global Health Elective and shared his experience.